 Class 4: Software vendors taking commission on wagers – 3%

-The island is home to several major names in online gaming, including Betsson, Tipico and Betfair.
-Other significant employers include:
+Malta is home to several major names in online gaming, including Betsson, Tipico and Betfair.

 Malta online gambling – employment statistics

-Malta’s online gaming industry attracts highly skilled professionals from across the world.
-Despite the pandemic, employment in the sector actually increased last year – from 6,593 in December 2019 to 7,557 by December 2020, compared to just 735 employees in land-based gambling (out of a working age population of around250,000).
-What is more, 3,000 – 4,000 people work in a variety of ancillary services including web hosting, legal work and marketing.
+Malta’s online gaming industry attracts highly skilled professionals from across the globe.
+Despite the pandemic, employment in the sector actually increased– from 6,593 in 2019 to 7,557 by December 2020, compared to just 735 employees in land-based gambling (out of a working-age population of ~250,000).
+What is more, 3,000 – 4,000 people work in a variety of ancillary services including web hosting, legal work, banking, payments, accounts and marketing.

 The government is also working hard to attract people to work in the online gaming sector.
-Skilled recruits in the online gaming sector are now being offered a15% tax cap on salary by the Maltese government (known as the Highly Qualified Persons Rules).
+Skilled recruits in the online gaming sector are being offered a 15% tax cap on salary by the Maltese government (known as the Highly Qualified Persons Rules).